Cannabis Could Help Repair Damage Caused by Concussion

 As scientific research on cannabis ramps up around the world, it seems we are constantly updated on the enormous health benefits of its medicine.
 Contrary to the reports of the past, which targeted cannabis for cognitive impairment, new studies demonstrate that cannabis is great for the brain.

 Recent research shows that cannabis can help heal brain injury of post-concussion syndrome (PCS).
 PCS is a complicated malady that, so far, lacks effective treatment.
-Headache symptoms can be treated with over-the-counter medicines, but other than that, it’s all about time and rest.
+Over-the-counter medicines can treat headache symptoms, but other than that, it’s all about time and rest.
 This time, however, can be devastating to the livelihood of patients; PCS can brutally interrupt a life.

-PCS will appear anywhere from 7 to 10 days following a concussion.
-Concussions are caused by a strike on the head that leads to mild traumatic brain injury.
-The factors that cause PCS to development are not fully understood, not or is it clear why some patients develop it after a seemingly minor jolt while others take a major blow, unscathed.
+PCS appears anywhere from 7 to 10 days following concussions.
+Concussions are caused by a strike on the head leading to mild traumatic brain injury.
+We don’t fully understand the factors causing PCS to develop.
+Nor is it clear why some patients develop it after a seemingly minor jolt while others take a major blow unscathed.
 Some medical researchers think it could be structural damage within the brain itself; others believe psychological factors could contribute; still others believe PCS is caused by a disruption of neurotransmitter systems in the brain.

 What is certain is that PCS is the cause of symptoms that are incredibly unpleasant, painful, and disruptive.
 These include: memory loss, insomnia, inability to concentrate, anxiety, irritability, sensitivity to noise and light, and fatigue.
 As mentioned, there are few, if any, medical treatments so far that help decrease the effects of these symptoms, until now.

 Preclinical studies suggest that cannabis can alleviate the symptoms of brain injuries by reducing swelling and inflammation.
 This in turn, decreases the probability of permanent brain damage.